Swapnil-Trivedi/Django_Blog_Project/README.md

 9. Adding permission at project level as it can be hard to manage multiple views.
 10. Implementing token based authentication on django.
 11. Using django-rest-auth in combination with django-allauth to simplify authentication endpoint creation for sign-in, sign-up and sign-out.
+12. Setting django auth for sign up and email backend service. will console log email for now.